 Transcranial magnetic stimulation (TMS) involves applying pulsing high-intensity current through an electromagnetic coil placed on the side of the head.
 A 2014 review of eight TMS studies in PTSD (including three controlled trials) found this approach was generally well tolerated.
-Effectiveness was suggested in all studies, and TMS had a significant effect size on PTSD symptoms, possibly correlated with the total number of stimulations [279].
-The effects of different frequencies (i.e., high- and low-frequency) of TMS were the focus of a 2017 review and meta-analysis [280; 281].
+Effectiveness was suggested in all studies, and TMS had a significant effect size on PTSD symptoms, possibly correlated with the total number of stimulations [283].
+The effects of different frequencies (i.e., high- and low-frequency) of TMS were the focus of a 2017 review and meta-analysis [284; 285].
 Results suggest that both high- and low-frequency can alleviate symptoms of PTSD.
-Low-frequency may reduce overall PTSD and depressive symptoms, whereas high-frequency may improve the main and related symptoms of PTSD [280].
+Low-frequency may reduce overall PTSD and depressive symptoms, whereas high-frequency may improve the main and related symptoms of PTSD [284].
 However, the precise treatment location and pulse sequences remain undefined.
+Effects on PTSD are often sustained for up to two to three months, but more long-term studies are needed in order to understand and predict duration of response.
+In short, while TMS appears safe and effective for PTSD, important steps are needed to operationalize optimal approaches for patients suffering from this disorder [286].